 m (144 ft); white light, 1 s off, 1 s on.
 13 m (43 ft) masonry tower,

 painted white.
-No photo available.
+No photo available, but Google has an indistinct satellite view of the station.
 The light was "repaired"

 in 2008.
 Located on the point of the cape, about 10 km (6 mi) south

 of Limbé.
 Accessible only by boat.
 Site open; tower status